 Staying indoors for a long time can give anyone cabin fever!
-In Hong Kong, that could happen on excessively hot or rainy days, public holidays when it’s too hot, too cold, too rainy or too polluted to go outside, but the kids need to burn some of their bottomless energy reserves?
-Sometimes toys and good old board games just don’t cut it, so we’ve come up with some easy peasy ideas to entertain the whole family (including you!).
+In Hong Kong, that could happen on excessively hot or rainy days, public holidays when it’s too crowded to head outside and when health and social distancing requirements rule that you stay safely at home.
+For those days, we’ve come up with some easy peasy ideas to entertain the whole family (including you!).
 These simple activities require zero screen time and offer plenty of opportunity for family bonding, sure to see you through days when you’re holed up at home.

 Get everyone involved and whip up some yummy bites in the comfort of your own kitchen.
 We have plenty of ideas here on Sassy Mama, perfect for kids of all ages and interests – starting with pancakes in the morning and moving on to Mexican for lunch.
 You can extend the entertainment time by adding a tea party or an indoor picnic.

 If you want to make things easier yourself, get one of the easy-to-prepare recipe kits that are available at stores and sites across the city.
 We love the spread that Eat the Kiwi has to offer.
 One Sassy Mama Editor regularly orders the Margherita pizza kit and lets her kids go wild adding their favourite toppings.
 You’d be surprised by how lavish kids are with these (even veggies!) when they have the opportunity to add them themselves!

 Storytime doesn’t only have to be before bed.
 We all know the great benefits of raising a reader.
 So cuddle up with a pile of books and spend quality time developing your child’s vocabulary.
 Choose books that are at a higher level than what your kids are used to reading themselves and read to them.
 Then get creative and let your kids act out parts of the stories and play with costumes and props!